-3.4 Deep Western Boundary Current
+3.4.
+Deep Western Boundary Current

-A further factor that may influence separation in the case of the Gulf Stream is its interaction with the Deep Western Boundary Current (DWBC).
+A further factor that may influence separation in the case of the Gulf Stream is its interaction with the DWBC.
 The path of the DWBC is strongly constrained by bottom topography; at Cape Hatteras, where the continental shelf widens abruptly, the DWBC is forced to move offshore and pass beneath the Gulf Stream.
-The DWBC may influence Gulf Stream separation through two distinct mechanisms: southward "advection" of the separation of an adverse pressure gradient within the Gulf Stream through the vortex stretching induced by the descent of the DWBC [Tansley and Marshall, 2000].
+The DWBC may influence Gulf Stream separation through two distinct mechanisms: southward "advection" of the separation point [Thompson and Schmitz, 1989] and generation of an adverse pressure gradient within the Gulf Stream through the vortex stretching induced by the descent of the DWBC [Tansley and Marshall, 2000].